 You can read more about using a tripod in our blog post: “Can I put my smartphone on a tripod?“

-And here are our favorite tripods for smartphone photographers.
+And here are my two favorite tripods for smartphone photographers.

 3. Bring an artificial light

-One way to create more light on your subject during night time photography is using your flash.
+One way to create more light on your subject during nighttime photography is using your flash.
 Although this may result in harsh and flat images.
-You can use a thin paper or tissue over the lens to soften the light a little.
+You can use thin paper or tissue over the lens to soften the light a little.

-Another way to improve lighting is by bringing an artificial light.
+Another way to improve lighting is by bringing artificial light.
 There are great accessories available nowadays.
 A portable LED panel does wonders.
-The Godox LEDM150 LED Video Light will work perfectly, featuring 150 dimmable LED lights, an internal battery (70 minutes at maximal power), only 170 grams, and a phone mount in the back.
+The LED Portable Camera Light will work perfectly, featuring 150 dimmable LED lights, an internal battery (70 minutes at maximal power), only 170 grams, and a phone mount in the back.

 4. Take advantage of night lights